dante-ev/docker-texlive/README.md

 ## Available tags

 - `edge` - the edge build.
 Usually created on the first and fifteenth of a month.
-- `latest` - the latest released version
+- `latest` - the latest released version.
 - `YYYY-MM-DD` - a build of that date.
 Usually created on the first and fifteenth of a month.

 Browse all available tags at <https://hub.docker.com/repository/docker/danteev/texlive/tags?page=1&ordering=last_updated>.